Hospital Sírio-Libanês

-The Hospital Sírio-Libanês (Syrian-Lebanese Hospital) is a Brazilian private hospital, located in the Bela Vista neighborhood, in the central region of São Paulo.
-The hospital was founded by the large Syrian and Lebanese community of São Paulo in 1965.
-It is one of the most well-known health facilities in Brazil due to the high quality of care.
+The Hospital Sírio-Libanês (English: Syrian-Lebanese Hospital) is a private hospital, located in Bela Vista neighborhood, in the city of São Paulo, Brazil.
+The hospital was founded by the Syrian and Lebanese community of São Paulo in 1965.
+It is one of the most well-known hospitals in Brazil due to the high quality of care.
 In 2024 it was ranked among the top 100 best hospitals in the world by a survey of specialists and patients, being the second best in Brazil.

 Complex

 The main complex is located in the Bela Vista district, next to Paulista Avenue, central zone.
 Other units are located in Itaim Bibi and Jardins both in São Paulo and an oncology unit found in the Brazilian capital Brasília.

 The hospital is divided into various units: